ni/monodrive-documentation/docs/monoDrive_home/Ultrasonic.md

     - **debug_scan:** If set to true, the scan lines will be drawn.
     - **debug_rescan:** If set to true, the scan lines will be drawn only when there is an object enters the **scan_distance**.

-## Raw Output Data Format
+## Raw Output
 ```
 {
-  "ranges": []
+  "ranges": [10.0]
 }
 ```

-**ranges:** Arrray containing distance, in centimeters, to the closest object in front of the sensor.
+**ranges:** Array containing distance, in centimeters, to the closest object in front of the sensor.
+A value of -1 indicates no return from the sensor.

 ### Configuration Examples